+It is caused when the immune system reacts abnormally to gluten and means people do not absorb food and nutrients properly.
 This can result in health problems such as malnutrition and osteoporosis.

-The abnormal immune response to gluten causes damage to the small bowel when the tiny, finger-like projections lining the bowel, called villi, become inflamed and flattened.
+The abnormal immune response to gluten causes damage to the small intestine when the tiny, finger-like projections lining the bowel, called villi, become inflamed and flattened.
 This is called villous atrophy and it reduces the available surface area of the bowel to absorb nutrients from food.

 People with coeliac disease can have severe symptoms, or they may have no obvious symptoms at all.
 Common symptoms include: